ansible/awx/docs/receptor_mesh.md

 Nodes on the receptor network are compared against the `Instance` model in the database.

 If a node appears in the mesh network which is not in the database, then a "health check" is started.
-The `capacity` field will obtain a non-zero value through this process, which is necessary to run jobs.
+Fields like `cpu`, `memory`, and `version` will obtain a non-default value through this process.

+In order to run jobs on execution nodes, either the installer needs to pre-register the node, or user needs to make a PATCH request to `/api/v2/instances/N/` to change the `enabled` field to true.
+Execution nodes should automatically be placed in the default instance group.

 #### Health Check Mechanics